 Schoop and the next player on this list were actually teammates on Curacao's championship year in the 2004 LLWS.
 Like many of these player, Schoop was a two-way guy and even picked up a save during the tournament.

 The former Baltimore Oriole posted a 30-homer, 100-RBI season in 2017.
-Now, you can find the second baseman crushing balls for the Minnesota Twins.
+The second baseman crushed balls for the Minnesota Twins and now the Detroit Tigers.

-Once the top prospect in all of baseball for the Texas Rangers, Profar’s career is afoot with the Oakland Athletics.
+Once the top prospect in all of baseball for the Texas Rangers, Profar's career has begun with the Oakland Athletics and San Diego Padres.

 Profar is very familiar with the LLWS, as is his family.
-Jurickson played for the Willemstad, Curacao team in 2004.
-In 2007 and 2008, his brother Juremi played for the Curacao team that played in the LLWS and is now in the Rangers’ minor league system.
-Now in 2019, their brother Jurdrick is in Williamsport playing for their home country.
+Jurickson played for the Willemstad, Curacao, team in 2004.
+In 2007 and 2008, his brother Juremi played for the Curacao team that played in the LLWS and was in the Rangers' minor league system.
+In 2019, their brother Jurdrick played in Williamsport for their home country.
 Talk about racking up the frequent flyer miles.

-Profar told ESPN that his family and friends all grew up watching Andruw Jones and credit him with the rise in popularity of the sport on the small island nation.
+Profar told ESPN that his family and friends all grew up watching Andruw Jones and credits him with the rise in popularity of the sport on the small island nation.

-Lynn is enjoying a resurgence on the mound as a starting pitcher for the Texas Rangers following some pretty great years out in St. Louis.
+Lynn has enjoyed a resurgence on the mound as a starting pitcher for the Texas Rangers and Chicago White Sox following some pretty great years out in St. Louis.

 Powell hit 339 homers over a productive 17-year career in the 1960s and 1970s and won two World Series with the Orioles.